 Jessica Johnson/University of Connecticut School of Medicine (Residency in Oregon)

 Nathan Kittle/Loyola University Chicago Stritch School of Medicine (Residency in Washington)

-Matthew Malek/University of Rochester School of Medicine and Dentistry (Residency in Massachusetts)
+Glenna Martin/University of Washington School of Medicine (Residency in Washington)

 Justin Mutter/University of Virginia School of Medicine (Residency in North Carolina)